gibsonbett/week1/README.md

 By  Gibson Bett

 # Table of Content
-Description
--Installation Requirement
+-Description
 -Technology Used
 -Reference
 -Licence

--Authors Info
--Description
+#Description

-This is a website that shows my portfolio/resume.It contains all my background information,some sample projects that I have worked on and the experience gained.
+This is a website that shows a real estate company and the products they offer.

-Installation
-Requirements
-Either a computer,phone,tablet or an Ipad

-An access to the Internet

-Installation Process
-Go Back to the top

 Technology Used
 HTML - which was used to build the structure of the pages.